Exploring the Truth Behind the Myth: Does Eating Starchy Foods Make You Fat?

 Deploy Folding Table of contents

 Eating a balanced, healthy diet is something we’re all familiar with.
 We’re regularly bombarded with tips and tricks for maintaining a healthy weight and lifestyle.
-But when it comes to starchy foods like potatoes and , the advice is often contradictory.
+But when it comes to starchy foods like potatoes and pasta, the advice is often contradictory.
 So what’s the truth behind this myth?
 Does eating starchy foods actually make you fat?

 Are Potatoes and Pasta Sabotaging Your Diet?